-This page will be updated with our current policy and procedures related to the prevention of the spread of COVID-19.
+This page will be updated with any news as well as our current policy and procedures related to the prevention of the spread of COVID-19.
 We are committed to keeping our residents, employees and greater community safe and healthy.
 We can best do this by being informed and prepared.

 Carolina Meadows Responds to Coronavirus (COVID-19)

 At Carolina Meadows, the health and safety of those who live and work on campus is always our highest priority.
 We are taking unprecedented action to prevent the spread of the virus at our campus.
 With the full strength of our community’s nearly 35 years of experience and expertise, we are focused on prevention and providing continuity for safe operations.
 We are acting with an abundance of caution and taking every precautionary measure in response to this serious public health concern.
 As we navigate this dynamic situation, we are taking reasonable and practical steps to implement necessary preventive measures.

 North Carolina officials have reported widespread outbreak in our state.
 Because COVID-19 can take several days to develop and show symptoms, but can be spread by people who are not showing symptoms, it’s difficult to know how many more people may have been exposed.

 Carolina Meadows is Closed to Non-essential Visitors: Effective March 14, 2020

 Family and Visitor Restrictions in the Fairways and Pines

 As part of our ongoing efforts to protect our campus from the spread of COVID-19, access to our continuing care neighborhoods is limited to medical and healthcare professionals and essential visitors for certain compassionate care circumstances, such as an end-of-life situation.
 In addition, effective March 14, we are now adhering to the new requirements put forth by the Center for Medicare and Medicaid Services.
 Those protections include: